ApocryphaXIII/ApocryphaXIII/README.md

 This is the codebase for the ApocryphaXIII, a build of a fork of a downstream of a-- in any case...

 We are based on the Paradox Interactive World of Darkness(c) gamelines, with administrative oversight determining what we add to our game.
+Please see below for our guides on contributing.

+If you'd like to contribute to this codebase, consider uncommenting line 1 @ _maps\_basemap.dm for faster initialization.

 ## DOWNLOADING
 [Downloading](.github/DOWNLOADING.md)